Cleveland Burke Lakefront Airport: Events

-The airport was the site of the annual Grand Prix of Cleveland, last held in 2007, a Champ Car race which required the airport to be briefly shut down.
+The airport was the site of the annual Grand Prix of Cleveland, last held in 2007, an IndyCar race which required the airport to be briefly shut down.
 Burke Lakefront Airport was the only airport in the country to host such a major car race which required careful maintenance of the runways in order to keep them safe for cars at high speeds.

 Every Labor Day weekend, the airport hosts the annual Cleveland National Air Show attended by 60,000 to 100,000 visitors.

 On the evening of Thursday, October 25, 2012, president Barack Obama held a rally on the ramp in front of Air Force One for the 2012 presidential election.
 He was greeted by a crowd of over 12,000, according to various Cleveland news outlets.

 Facilities and aircraft

 Facilities

 Cleveland Burke Lakefront Airport covers an area of 450 acre which contains two asphalt paved runways:

-6L/24R measuring 6,198 x 150 ft (1,889 x 46 m) and 6R/24L measuring 5,197 x 100 ft (1,584 x 30 m).
+6L/24R measuring 6,604 x 150 ft (2,013 x 46 m) and 6R/24L measuring 5,197 x 100 ft (1,584 x 30 m).
 The airfield is fully capable of handling large jets including, 737s, 757s, and A320s along with the smaller general aviation aircraft operations.

 Signature Flight Support serves as the airport's fixed-base operator.

-In 2005, the airport had 96,658 aircraft operations, an average of 264 per day: 76% general aviation, 24% air taxi, 1% military and <1% scheduled commercial.
+For the 12-month period ending December 31, 2019, the airport had 41,245 aircraft operations, an average of 113 per day: 74% general aviation, 23% air taxi, 2% commercial, and 1% military.